tabletenniser/dotfiles/README.md

 6. :PluginInstall

 NOTE:
-To install vim with +lua support:
+To install vim with +lua and +python3 support:
 * Linux:
   build vim from scratch with +lua:
   sudo apt-get install vim-nox